simonepri/roboprime/README.md

 Description coming soon.

 ### Hardware
-The total cost is around $60-$100.
+The total cost is about $60-$100.
 Depending on where you buy the pieces.

 Amount | Part
 -------|---------